7 Different Types Of Microphones For Recording

 So now that you have learned about the different types of microphones available in today’s market.

-It’s time for you to choose a microphone type that matches your style of recording and sound source.
+It’s time for you to choose a microphone type so you can begin recording from home.

-Which microphone type you have chosen for your sound source?
+Which microphone type you have chosen for your home studio?

-Also, let me know if I have missed any important microphone types for recording music.
+Also, let me know if I have missed any important microphone types for recording at home.

 Which you can do by leaving a comment down below.